Colorado River Watch: Data use

 River Watch data is used to help make decisions regarding the quality of watersheds across Colorado.
-The Colorado Division of Wildlife regularly uses data to protect the health of fisheries, which in turn influences Colorado recreation and tourism.
+Colorado Parks and Wildlife regularly uses data to protect the health of fisheries, which in turn influences Colorado recreation and tourism.
 Under implementation of Colorado’s Clean Water Act, the Water Quality Control Commission (WQCC) uses River Watch data as a primary source for settling and reviewing standards, including annual basin reviews.
-In 2009, new temperature standards were introduced in the North Platte, Republican, and Airkaree River Basins using River Watch data.
+In 2009, new temperature standards were introduced in the North Platte, Republican, and Arikaree River Basins using River Watch data.
 The WQCC has also been reviewing and adopting numeric criteria for macroinvertebrate community health; creating a reference river database (comparing healthy to impaired); and developing nutrient standards for nitrogen and phosphorus.
 In addition, data is utilized by many grassroots level watershed groups.
 River Watch plays a key part in the decision-making process by providing scientifically sound data to decision makers.